 Semi Auto

 More effectively, but still not optimally, Moonstrike can be played on semi-auto.
-If doing so, we recommend removing Overdrive, Oblivion Combo, and your Battle Imagines from the auto settings in favor of using them manually.
+If doing so, we recommend removing Scythe Wheel, Oblivion Combo, and your Battle Imagines from the auto settings in favor of using them manually.
 While semi-auto is usable and likely an upgrade for some players, it is not optimal in endgame.

 Note